Fitness prediction across scales

 In this work based on genome-wide studies across mammalian species and populations, we estimated the proportion of beneficial mutations in protein coding sequences that are restoring pre-existing functions.

+Our study is based on the premise that slightly deleterious mutations scattered across the genome are reaching fixation due to genetic drift.
 These mutations are then subsequently reverted by beneficial back-mutations, generating a balance at which genomes are constantly both “damaged” and “repaired” simultaneously at different loci.

 Even though the existence of these back-mutations is predicted by the nearly neutral theory, they have been largely overlooked, and positive selection has often been interpreted as adaptation to changing environments.
 Despite leaving similar signatures when looking only at populations, adaptive mutations promote phenotypic diversification while beneficial back-mutations reduce diversity between species and stabilize existing systems.